omelancon/javascript-1/README.md

 #### Caveat

 The purpose of renaming the `Object` type is to give information about its structure and the attributes it contains.
 It should not be done to define what the object represents.
-Thus, renaming should not be used for types other than `Object` because their structure is already clear.
+Thus, renaming should not be used for types other than `Object`, because their structure is already well-defined.
 Furthermore renaming non-object types can create confusion.

 ```
 // bad

-// Here, renaming Number to Price may lead to thing Price is an Object and not a Number
+// Here, renaming Number to Price may lead to think Price is an Object and not a Number

 // priceToString :: Price -> Price as String
 const priceToString = price => price + '$'